Are high-protein diets too Good to Be True?

 Beans contain a good amount of protein but are also filled with fiber.
-This can help keep you feeling full for longer, and also help lower your cholesterol levels.
+This can help keep us feeling full for longer, and also help lower the cholesterol levels.

 - Low-Fat Dairy For Calcium

 Dairy like milk, cheese, and yoghurt are good for protein as well as calcium.
-The calcium helps keep your bones and teeth healthy, as well as promoting heart-health.
+The calcium helps keep the bones and teeth healthy, as well as promoting heart-health.

 - Whole Grains For Fibre

-Most high-protein diets will limit grains, so it is important to make sure that the grains you do eat are helping instead of hurting.
-Whole grains are a great source of fibre, which can help keep you regular, manage your cholesterol levels, and promote weight-loss.
-Make sure there are no added sugar or fat in the whole grain products you choose by carefully reading the label.
+Most high-protein diets will limit grains, so it is important to make sure that the grains we eat are helping instead of hurting.
+Whole grains are a great source of fibre, which can help keep us regular, manage our cholesterol levels, and promote weight-loss.
+Make sure there are no added sugar or fat in the whole grain products by carefully reading the label.